AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

     return completer.future;
   }
 ```
+### The Authentication Flow In Action

-The authentication flow is shown below:
+The steps for the authentication flow are outlined below:

 1. The user clicks the login button in AppFlowy.
 2. AppFlowy requests Supabase to start the authentication process.